-An Office in Your Home
+An Office in Your Home Designing and Planning a Home Office

-A useful home office requires planning If you have a computer in your home, you probably have a home office.
+If you have a computer in your home, you probably have a home office.
 It may be very basic: a computer and printer on a folding table, some old grocery cartons for filing.
 You may not need anything more than this.
 In fact, if this works well for you, stop reading.
 There is nothing in the rest of this article that will interest you at all.

 If your needs are a little more demanding, then you might consider upgrading your existing arrangement.
 How much home office you need depends on what you do with it.